kemigabocatherine/First-to-do-list/README.md

 ## Show your support

-Give a :+1: or a :star: if you like this project!
+Give a :+1: or a :star2: if you like this project!